history-lab/archiving-digital-records/12-regex-grep.md

 * Pattern matching: can match a set of strings
 ---
 # Regular Expression (regex)
-* sequence of characters that specify a match pattern
+* a sequence of characters that specify a match pattern
 * each character in the regex is either a literal character or a metacharacter
   * literal character: exact match
-  * metacharacter: a character with special meeting
+  * metacharacter: a character with a special meaning
 ---
 # Regex Metacharacters
 *  vertical bar for or: `gray|grey` matches "gray" or "grey"